autumnleaves123/info-2300-final-project/documents/design-plan.md

 [For each task, list the ideal set of actions that you would like your users to take when working towards the task.]

-Task 1: Suppose that we are in a new academic year, and Abby is an incoming board member of CUDAP.
+Task 1: Suppose that it is the start of a new academic year, and Abby is an incoming board member of CUDAP.
 She wishes to update the profiles of the executive board members on the website.

   1. Type login.php in the browser
   2. Type in username and password, then click Log In